*Nothing in this article constitutes medical advice. Seek the guidance of a physician if you have any questions.*

 Once you’ve been prescribed a CPAP machine and get used to wearing it, your ability to wind down and sleep will return to that of the average person without sleep apnea, assuming everything else is normal.

-Keeping your machine clean and sanitized will ultimately help you continue to get rejuvenating rest and stay relaxed at night.
+Keeping your machine maintained will ultimately help you continue to get rejuvenating rest and stay relaxed at night.
 If you’ve ever used the traditional soap, water, and scrubbing method, you know it’s tedious and inefficient.

-When people get tired of using soap and water they tend to get lazy with doing a good job with their CPAP cleaning.
+When people get tired of using soap and water they tend to get lazy with doing a good job maintaining their CPAP.
 Well, there is a better alternative — the Sleep8.